Clouder7Source/chm/README.md

 Command:

-init: Install and configure apache, mysql, phpmyadmin
++ init: Install and configure apache, mysql, phpmyadmin
+  - Options:
+  - a: Add some app
-host: Create a user and configure virtualhost, home directory, logs
++ host: Create a user and configure virtualhost, home directory, logs